Florida food manager license and insurance requirements

 Linkedin

-Who needs a food manager license in Florida?
+Who needs Florida food manager certification?

-Most food businesses in Florida must have a certified food manager on-site during all hours of operation when food storage, preparation, or service is taking place.
+Most food businesses in Florida must have a certified food manager on-site when food storage, preparation, or service is taking place.

 This applies to all establishments with three or more employees handling food at once time and establishments serving highly susceptible populations, such as immunocompromised individuals.
 This may include: